Kaktushose/jda-commands/wiki/docs/interactions/commands.md

 ```

 #### Name & Description
-Use the <com.github.kaktushose.jda.commands.annotations.interactions.Param> annotation to set a name and a description
+Use the <Param> annotation to set a name and a description
 for a command option.
 By default, the parameter name will be used as the option name.
 ```java
 @Command("ban")